HPMLL/BurstGPT/README.md

 1. You may scale the average Requests Per Second (RPS) in the trace according to your evaluation setups.
 2. You may also model the patterns in the trace as indicated in our [paper](https://arxiv.org/pdf/2401.17644.pdf) and scale the parameters in the models.
-3. If you have some specific needs, we are eager to assist you in exploring and leveraging the trace to its fullest potential.
+3. Check our simple request generator demo in `example/`.
+If you have some specific needs, we are eager to assist you in exploring and leveraging the trace to its fullest potential.
 Please let us know of any issues or questions by sending email to [mailing list](mailto:ychen906@connect.hkust-gz.edu.cn).

 ## Future Plans